dlt-hub/dlt/docs/website/docs/general-usage/source.md

 source.resources["deal_scores"] = source.deals | deal_scores
 ```
 :::note
-When adding resource to the source, `dlt` clones the resource so your existing instance is not affected.
+When adding a resource to the source, `dlt` clones the resource so your existing instance is not affected.
 :::

 ### Reduce the nesting level of generated tables